Cody Hodges: 2006 Cotton Bowl Classic

 Hodges led the 9-2 (6-2 in Big 12 play) Red Raiders, ranked #18 in the AP Poll and #1 in total offense, to the 2006 Cotton Bowl Classic to play the #13 Alabama Crimson Tide, ranking #1 in scoring defense and #2 in total defense.
 Hodges, statistically, had his worst game as a starter, completing only 15 of 32 passes for 196 yards and one touchdown.
 He was also Tech's leading rusher, gaining 66 yards on 17 carries.
-Texas Tech eventually lost 13-10 and ended the season with a 9-3 overall record and #20 in the AP Poll.
+Texas Tech lost 13-10 and ended the season with a 9-3 overall record and #20 in the AP Poll.
 Hodges finished his career at Tech completing 360 passes out of 543 attempts for 4,267 yards with 33 passing touchdowns and 13 interceptions.
-He also rushed for 224 career yards and 3 rushing touchdowns.
-Hodges was noted to be the best running quarterback Tech had, and also his passing form, in which he threw his passes without the aid of the laces of the Football.
+He also rushed for 224 career yards and three rushing touchdowns.
+He was noted as the best running quarterback Tech had, and also for his passing form, in which he threw his passes without the aid of the laces of the football.